Nadya Zhexembayeva

+Nadya Zhexembayeva (Надя Жексембаева) is a Kazakhstan-born author, educator, and business theorist.
+She is widely recognized as the founder of the cross-disciplinary field of reinvention in management science.
+This new approach integrates strategy, innovation, change management, foresight, design thinking, Agile/SCRUM, and leadership into a unified capability for thriving in disruption.

 Early life and career

 Dr. Zhexembayeva grew up in Almaty, Kazakhstan (then part of the Soviet Union), at the time she claims the country was "going through immense deterioration".
 While still at high school, Zhexembayeva started her business career selling insurance and later worked as a trainer at Association of Young Leaders, then went on to earn a Freedom Support Act scholarship that allowed her to complete two Bachelor of Arts degrees in Management and then Psychology from Hartwick College, where she was named a Faculty Scholar and John Christopher Hartwick Scholar – "the highest honor the College can confer upon a student".
 In 2008, she obtained her Doctor of Philosophy degree from Case Western Reserve University, where she served as associate director of the Center for Business as an Agent of World Benefit at Weatherhead School of Management, where as of 2016, she continues to serve on the Board of Advisors.

 Dr. Zhexembayeva served as the Coca-Cola Chaired Professor of Sustainable Development at IEDC-Bled School of Management, an executive education center based in the Slovene Alps, where, as of 2016, she continues to teach courses in leadership, strategy, change management, design thinking, and sustainability.
 In addition to IEDC, Zhexembayeva has taught in other business schools, including CEDEP (France) and IPADE Business School (Mexico).

 As a speaker, she has shared her insights with audiences worldwide through keynotes, panel presentations, and workshops.
 She has delivered four TEDx talks in Austria, Slovenia, the US., and Romania.

 In 2007, Zhexembayeva co-founded WE EXIST Reinvention Agency.
-Based on Zhexembayeva's work with the Coca-Cola Company, ENRC Plc, IBM, CISCO, Erste Bank, Henkel, Knauf Insulation, Vienna Insurance Group on reinventing products, processes, and leadership practices in Ventures magazine called Zhexembayeva ‘The Reinvention Guru’, while TEDx Navasink named her ‘The Queen of Reinvention.’
+Based on Zhexembayeva's work with the Coca-Cola Company, ENRC Plc, IBM, CISCO, Erste Bank, Henkel, Knauf Insulation, and Vienna Insurance Group on reinventing products, processes, and leadership practices in Ventures magazine called Zhexembayeva ‘The Reinvention Guru’, while TEDx Navasink named her ‘The Queen of Reinvention.’

-In 2014, Dr. Zhexembayeva co-founded Reinvention Academy, with the mission to provide 1 billion people with strong resilience and reinvention skills.